 Doctor Asko Käpyaho, GTK

-Doctor Antti Ojala, GTK
+Doctor Antti Ojala, University of Turku

 GTK is committed to follow the instructions by the Finnish national board of research integrity: “Responsible conduct of research and procedures for handling allegations of misconduct in Finland” These instructions are applied by the editorial board of the Bulletin.